Deathlok: Jemma Simmons

 In the Agents of S.H.I.E.L.D. comic book, Jemma Simmons is transformed into a Deathlok by Henry Hayes to save her life after she is infected with an unknown substance and rendered comatose.

 Deathloks of Lingares

 During the "Iron Man 2020" event, Force Works encounters a group of Deathloks on the island of Lingares who overwhelm and capture them.
-Quake states to the soldiers that the dead that captured them are Deathloks.
-With Quake translating, War Machine, U.S. Agent, and Mockingbird learned that someone called the "Scientist" showed up claiming to help them where he made Deathloks from the fallen countrymen to help deal with a giant.
-Unfortunately, something went wrong.
-It is soon discovered that the giant attacking Lingares is Ultimo who attacks both sides.
-As Quake, U.S. Agent, and Mockingbird get the prisoners to safety, War Machine fights off his paralysis and starts fighting the Deathloks trying to experiment on him.
-War Machine is then saved by someone he recognizes who is in need of his services.
-Moments later, War Machine arrives with his armor, U.S. Agent's shield, and the equipment of Quake and Mockingbird as he fights off the Deathloks.
-The rest of Force Works discover that War Machine's rescuer is MODOK Superior.
-It is then revealed that MODOK Superior created the Deathloks to help gain control of Ultimo and transform into Ulti-MODOK.
+War Machine is rescued by MODOK Superior, who is revealed to have created the Deathloks to help him gain control of Ultimo and transform into Ulti-MODOK.
 War Machine briefly transforms himself into a Deathlok to control the other Deathloks, who follow Ulti-MODOK into a lava-filled chasm.

 Powers and abilities

 Manning

 Col. Luther Manning's body was rebuilt into a cyborg body by Harlan Ryker.
 Deathlok's mechanical, cybernetic physiology granted him several superhuman powers including superhuman strength, stamina, agility, reflexes, and a computer augmented brain.
 The right arm and left half of his face are armored cybernetic implants.
 He wears a woven metal-mesh body suit of considerable durability.
 Deathlok also carried a helium-neon laser pistol designed by the U.S. Army of his time, and a throwing dagger.
 Manning was a military academy graduate, and a brilliant military strategist.
 He is a formidable hand-to-hand combatant, and proficient with knives, daggers, handguns, and laser pistols.
 He was later captured and upgraded by Earth-616's S.H.I.E.L.D. and given jet boots that allowed him to leap at great heights and his other abilities were perhaps enhanced to greater levels.